Some things last the test of time. That includes the rich, 500-year-old Jesuit heritage upon which the College was founded.

 Dean of the College of Arts and Sciences

 The College of Arts and Sciences is the largest of the three academic divisions at Le Moyne College.
-It encompasses 14 departments, 12 programs, and a broad range of academic majors and minors across the humanities, social sciences, sciences, and visual and performing arts.
-The College also plays a key role in preparing undergraduates for careers in the health professions, is home to the Integral Honors Program, administers the Core Curriculum, and contributes significantly to five centers of excellence on campus.
+It encompasses 15 departments and a broad range of academic majors and minors across the humanities, social sciences, natural sciences, and visual and performing arts.
+The College also plays a key role in preparing undergraduates for careers in the health professions, is home to many programs and the Integral Honors Program, administers the Core Curriculum, and contributes significantly to centers of excellence on campus.
 Supported by a dedicated staff and other instructional faculty, the College’s 120 full-time faculty members deliver three quarters of Le Moyne’s courses each semester, produce high quality scholarship and performances, and manifest a strong commitment to the success and personal well-being of their students.

 Le Moyne has become a key player within the regional business and educational arenas through activities associated with the College’s Centers of Excellence.